minhuparthasarathy/minhuparthasarathy/README.md

 🌐 Connect with Me

-📧 Email: minhuparthasarathy07@gmail.com
-💼 LinkedIn: linkedin.com/in/minhu-parthasarathy07
+📎 LinkedIn: linkedin.com/in/minhu-parthasarathy07

 🦉 Duolingo: duolingo.com/profile/MINHUPARTH

 ⭐ “Building, learning, and growing one commit at a time.”
-- Minhu Parthasarathy
+~ Minhu Parthasarathy